BabaYaGa74/blog-connect/README.md

-##Random Project
+# College Project

-This is a readme file of college project.
-It uses mysql as the database and node js as the backend.
-React will be used in the frontend part.
-This is just a simple project.
+This is just a college project that was made using node js in the backend and MYSQL as database.
+The frontend will be done using react js.